EasyAce-Edu/assignment/README.md

 ### Notes
 - We don't really use Backbone.js at EasyAce, but it's simple, light weight, easy to learn, and has the basic tools/features of a front-end MV* framework.
 If you can use Backbone.js, learning a more complicated, full flavor framework becomes much easier.
 - If you have questions, try to look them up on Backbone website first, Stackoverflow/Google second, and ask us on GitHub last.
 You want to prove you are good self learners, so we are no babysitters.
 - But if you need clarification of this assignment, feel free to post it on GitHub, we will answer asap.
+One aspect of this assignment is to show you how to communicate in a team and on GitHub.
 - You should be able to code your project locally without container, but it might be easier to serve your static files from a Nginx or Apache.

 ### Requirements